 “My favorites of the lot are K.G.
 Anderson’s, ‘The Right Man for the Job,’ in which frustrated Democrats hold a séance in an attempt to find a solution to our Trump problem.
 It’s witty and fun!” — review on Amazon.com

 The device Samantha’s company makes for corporate fitness programs is collecting medical data — without employees’ knowledge.
 Are “health risks” being fired — or allowed to die?

-Buy “Everything Is Fixed Now” in the anthology Welcome to Dystopia: 45 Visions of What Lies Ahead edited by Gordon Van Gelder (OR Books, 2017).
+Buy “Everything Is Fixed Now” in the anthology Welcome to Dystopia: 45 Visions of What Lies Ahead edited by Gordon Van Gelder (OR Books, 2017) (available in print and audio).
 Stories by 45 authors including Elizabeth Bourne, Ron Goulart, Eileen Gunn, Les Howle, Janis Ian, Barry N. Malzberg, David Marusek, Mary Anne Mohanraj, Ruth Nestvold, Marguerite Reed, Robert Reed, Madeleine E. Robins, Geoff Ryman, James Sallis, J. M. Sidarova, Harry Turtledove, Ray Vukcevich, and Jane Yolen.
 Reviewed in Publishers Weekly.
 Reviewed in Strange Horizons.

 • “The Light of Two Moons”

-Read “The Light of Two Moons” online at Ares Magazine.
+“The Light of Two Moons” appeared in Ares Magazine online.

 • “Patti 209”